QuantEcon/lecture-datascience.myst/lectures/problem_sets/problem_set_6.md

 ### Question 5

-By province, what is the total population of census areas where more than 80 percent of the population own houses ?
+By province, what is the total population of census divisions where more than 80 percent of the population own houses ?

 ```{code-cell} python
 # Your code here